CitrineInformatics/citrine-python/README.md

 ```
 is an example of output from the logger in the previous example.

-## Developement Status
+## Development Status

 Classes and methods may be marked as *alpha* by including `[ALPHA]` at the start of their docstrings.
-These methods are intended for development, testing, and experimentation, are not supported, and may change or be removed without notice```
+These methods are intended for development, testing, and experimentation, are not supported, and may change or be removed without notice